Top PhD Programs in Alaska: Campus & Online

 Obtaining a PhD or Doctoral Degree from an Online Alaskan School

-If you’re trying to balance coursework and a full-time job or other life responsibilities, online PhD programs in Alaska may offer a more favorable schedule.
-You’ll often find that online PhD and doctoral programs have increased flexibility, and you’ll also save on transportation costs.
-They also make it easier to attend lectures or complete coursework at times that work for you instead of having to work your life around course schedules.
+If you’re balancing coursework with a full-time job or other responsibilities, online PhD programs can offer a more flexible schedule.
+These programs often make it easier to attend lectures and complete coursework at times that fit your routine, while also reducing transportation costs.

-While there are no fully online PhDs in Alaska, the state is part of the Western Interstate Commission of Higher Education.
-Through this alliance, Alaskan residents can enroll in online PhDs in other states at reduced tuition rates.
+Alaska is also part of the Western Interstate Commission of Higher Education (WICHE), which allows residents to enroll in online PhD programs in other states at reduced tuition rates.

 Tapping into Assistance: Funding Your Alaska Doctoral Degree

-Getting a doctoral degree can be an extensive proposition, but the return on investment can be promising.
-Tuition at the University of Alaska Anchorage, for example, is $513 per credit or $1,079 per credit (depending on your residency status) for a graduate degree.
+Getting a doctoral degree can be a significant investment, but the return can be strong.
+For example, tuition at the University of Alaska Anchorage ranges from $513 to $1,079 per credit, depending on residency.

 Earnings for Doctorate Holders in Alaska